For any other vaccine queries please refer to https://joinedupcarederbyshire.co.uk/public-info-covid-19/covid-19-vaccine.

 The NHS COVID-19 Vaccine Programme

-We are pleased to inform you that planning for the covid-19 vaccine is well on the way in the Derbyshire Dales.
-Care home residents and staff will receive their vaccine soon, followed closely by those over 80.
+We are pleased to inform you that the covid-19 vaccination programme is well on the way in the Derbyshire Dales.

-You will be contacted by the NHS when it is your turn to receive the vaccine and we will try to keep you updated here.
+You will be contacted by the either the NHS or the practice when it is your turn to receive the vaccine and we will try to keep you updated here.

 You will also need two vaccinations.